SSWConsulting/SSW.People.Profiles/Andrew-Forsyth/Andrew-Forsyth.md

 quote:  "A picture is worth a thousand words!"
 ---

-​​​​​Andrew has ten+ years experience creating video content for the web, mobile devices, sales engagements and events.
+Andrew has ten+ years experience creating video content for the web, mobile devices, sales engagements and events.
 Prior to that he held senior positions in sales & marketing roles with Microsoft and Canon in Australia, USA and Singapore.

 After starting his career with Canon Australia and completing an MBA at Macquarie Graduate School of Management, he started a new division at Canon Singapore marketing digital imaging devices across SE Asia.
 Then, after seven years with Microsoft including three as a senior marketing manager in the US subsidiary, Andrew started Pemberton Productions with the aim of producing high quality video & marketing communications that deliver business results.